Jindamnavya/Calculator/README.md

-# Calculator using HTML, CSS and JAVASCRIPT
+# Calculator using HTML, CSS and JS